adsigel/wknd-works/hello-world/README.md

 This use of SQLite works in production if your app runs as a single instance.
 The database that works best for you depends on the data your app needs and how it is queried.
 You can run your database of choice on a server yourself or host it with a SaaS company.
-Here’s a short list of databases providers that provide a free tier to get started:
+Here's a short list of databases providers that provide a free tier to get started:

 | Database   | Type             | Hosters                                                                                                                                                                                                                               |
 | ---------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |